How Personal Injury Trial Law Has Been Shaped Over the Years

 In the early 1900s, the concept of misfortune was accepted as simply part of life.
 Suing may have been seen as something that was inappropriate.
 Today however, injured individuals may be considered foolish by society if they don’t take action to seek compensation.

 A lot of this has also increased due to the betterment of plaintiff lawyers.
 While there is still a stigma that many believe about attorneys, the need for personal injury trial law is greater than ever before.

 The “Ambulance Chaser” Stigma: You Don’t Like Them Till You Need Them

 Far too often, individuals look at personal injury lawyers and the stigma “ambulance chaser” may come to mind.
-This is a stereotype of personal injury lawyers indicating that they just chase injured individuals in ambulances to solicit their business.
+This is a stereotype of lawyers indicating that they just chase injured individuals in ambulances to solicit their business.

 However, the saying is true, “everyone hates lawyers until they need one.”